-At first, Josh just wanted to use the Strava API to count all the Prospect Park laps he'd ridden.
-Then he quit his job and had some time on his hands, and things went from there...
+"At first, I just wanted to use the Strava API to count all the Prospect Park laps I'd ridden.
+Then I quit my job and had some time on my hands, and things went from there..."

 Private rides (or "activities" in Strava's technical terminology) are included in your total stats.
 However, information that could identify any specific ride is never displayed on the site.

 Yes, no problem.
 Email us and we'll take care of it right away.

 If you revoke access in your Strava settings, your data will be removed from the site automatically.
 If that doesn't happen, email and we'll fix it right away.

 Check out our Privacy Statement and Terms of Service